 Through this program, many people who are not formal scientists gather meaningful data on the bosque’s overall condition.
 With this approach, citizen volunteers build direct connections with their local environment and in so doing, increase public understanding of a complex ecosystem as well as fulfill essential research needs.

 The program consists of a series of 27 research sites along 560 km (350 miles) of the Rio Grande.
-Sites are presently located between Ohkay Owingeh pueblo and Mesilla Valley Bosque State Park.
+Sites are presently located between Ohkay Owingeh pueblo and Mesilla Valley Bosque State Park in Las Cruces, NM.
 Monitoring activities are synchronized between sites with volunteers (primarily grade K-12 students and their teachers) collecting long-term data on:

 - core weather data